+SWITZERLAND.
 The Canton of Lucerne having refused to recognise the new Government of Geneva, has provoked a hostile spirit in the Genevese Council.
-M. Virimanifestation was so much the more urgent in consequence of the refusal of Lucerne to recognise the Lucerne, which has effected the counter-revolution glove, we will not hesitate to take it up.
+M. Viridet. a Member of the Grand Council, had proposed to withdraw the decree of the 3rd October, respecting the league of the seven cantons, and to replace uonal government. supported the proposition of M. Viridet, maintained that Geneva should not wait for the opening of the new diet, but should act conformably to the spirit of her revolution.
+Such a manifestation was so much the more urgent in conscouence of the refusal of Lucerne to recognise the Genevese government.
+Such a refusal is unpreceof the Valais and many others throws down the glove, we will not hesitate to take it up.
 The Grand Council of Basle met on the 5th of November, the galleries were crowded.
-The propositions of the commission for the revision of the constitution were almost unanimously adopted.
+The propositions of the commission for the revision of the con-

 ITALY.
-The Univers publishes a letter from Rome of the 27th ult., containing an account of the visit paid by nations, such nations will be but too happy to frater- the Pope, on the 20th, to the Superioress of the Basilians nun of Minsk, Macrina Mieczyslaska. such a Republic, none would hail with greater en- Holiness alluded in very significant terms to the atrocious persecution to which the Polish uuns had been subjected by the Russian monster.
-The occasion of the Pope's visit was the feast day of the POLAND.
+The Univers publishes a letter from Rome of the 27th ult., containing an account of the visit paid by the Pope, on the 20th, to the Superioress of the Basi lians nun of Minsk, Macrina Mieczyslaska.
+II s Holiness alluded in very significant terms to the atrocious persecution to which the Polish uuns had peen subjected by the Russian monster.
+The occasion of the Pope's visit was the feast day of the Polish Saint John Cants.